REU Projects

 delivery and bio-analytical diagnosis.

-Molecular Dynamics Simulation on Core-Shell Copper/Carbon Layers and Compound/ Protein Interaction.
-The core-shell structure of copper nano-particle covered by carbon layers has shown potential for fuel cell, corrosion protection applications.
+Molecular Dynamics Simulation on Core-Shell Copper/Carbon Layers and Ligand/ Protein Interaction [Shizhong Yang (SUBR)].
+The core-shell structure of copper nano-particles covered by carbon layers has shown potential for fuel cell, corrosion protection applications.
 Coating copper nano-particles with a carbon layer appears to protect the copper against oxidation, while allowing the copper nano-particles to retain useful properties.
-We will perform first principles DFT simulation on the copper atoms/cellulose segment model (two cellulose units and bound with Cu atoms to each electron-rich oxygen atoms in the cellulose unit).
-The Vienna Ab-initio Simulation Package (VASP) integrated into MedeA will be utilized to efficiently perform simulation.
-In the mean time, we will test and optimize the efficiency of the HPC simulation on the LONI machines.
-We will analyze the results and propose copper binding model to explain the possible core-shell formation mechanism.
-In the meantime, ICM docking of compound/protein and molecular dynamics simulation of the interaction will be performed force field based NAMD/CHARMM/AMBER11 to elaborate the compound/protein interaction.
-The results will support possible related drug design.
+We will perform molecular dynamics simulation on the copper atoms/cellulose segment models to study the core-shell nano-particle formation and properties at oxygen and water environment.
+In the meantime, we will test and optimize the efficiency of the HPC simulation on the LONI machines.
+We will also perform ICM docking and molecular dynamics simulation on ligand/protein systems using force field based molecular dynamics method to elaborate the ligand/protein interactions.
+The results will assist us understanding the binding and dissociation progress at atomic level.

-Experimental exploration of novel magnetic materials.
+Experimental exploration of novel magnetic materials [John DiTusa (LSU)].
 This REU research in experimental materials science and condensed matter physics will expose students to the development and characterization of novel materials, including magnetic semiconductors, complex oxides, and nanomaterials.
 An REU student could work on synthesis of new intermetallic superconductors, thermoelectrics, and magnetic materials and measure their physical properties at temperatures near absolute zero and in high magnetic fields.
 Other projects involve in the synthesis and low temperature characterization of low dimensional correlated electron systems.

-Strongly Correlated electronic systems.
+Strongly Correlated electronic systems [Mark Jarrell, Juana Moreno (LSU)].
 This project is motivated, in part, by a variety of complex emergent phenomena, including high-temperature superconductivity and quantum criticality.
 These correlated materials form the basis of future high-tech devices and their proper theoretical understanding is paramount for technological progress.
 Interest is also driven by the rapid development of new computational approaches to simulate the many-body problem.

-Accelerated Physics and Chemistry codes using GPU (Graphics Processing Unit).
+Accelerated Physics and Chemistry codes using GPU (Graphics Processing Unit) [Mark Jarrell, Juana Moreno (LSU)].
 The student will have access to a new GPU cluster and would work with faculty in Physics, Chemistry, and Computer Science to implement simple GPU accelerated calculationsin OpenCL, CUDA, or with code written with PGI compilers.

-Carbon Nanotube based Energy Storage Devices.
+Carbon Nanotube based Energy Storage Devices [Lawrence Pratt, Noshir Pesika (Tulane)].
 With the development of electric vehicles, there is a need to find energy storage devices capable of storing high energy densities (i.e. large amounts of energy per volume of material).
 The aim of the project is to characterize the use of carbon nanotube arrays as electrodes in supercapacitors and to optimize the fabrication of the supercapacitors to maximize their energy storage capabilities.
 Carbon nanotubes are excellent candidates due to their superior electrical properties as well as the fact that they provide high surface areas per volume.
 Both, experimental as well as theoretical studies will be conducted.

 Of course we also have our own set of 1000's of Biomolecular simulations and analysis tasks that we seek to execute.
 Our particular simulations involve molecular dynamics studies of a biomolecular complex called the nucleosome.
 The nucleosome is a protein-DNA complex in which the DNA is folded by the protein from the double-helix structure as described by Watson and Crick into a superhelix.
 We have developed an award winning interactive chromatin modeling webserver (http://dna.engr.latech.edu/icm) and molecular visualization tools (http://dna.engr.latech.edu/vdna) to assist us in our analysis.
 This is truly interdisciplinary research so there are various ways of contributing to this research experience.
 Depending on your interest and expertise you may be coding in phython, C/C++, php, tclsh or other shells, performing molecular visualizations (http://dna.engr.latech.edu/~bishop/Movies/ ), conducting mathematical &/or statistical analyses, running molecular dynamics simulations, developing bioinformatics metrics, or any combination of these.
 And that's just in our lab.
 If you work with other LASiGMA researchers you may have additional opportunities.

-Surface Complexation and Colloidal Stability of Metal Oxide Nanoparticles.
+Surface Complexation and Colloidal Stability of Metal Oxide Nanoparticles [Galina Goloverda, Vladimir Kolesnichenko (Xavier)].
 Can you imagine a metal or sand dissolved in water?
 That's right, some things, particularly metals, are insoluble in common solvents; they can only dissolve by reacting with some solvents.
 Water is a good reagent/solvent only for alkaline and alkaline earth metals that undergo oxidation to form aqueous solutions of the corresponding hydroxides.

 In 1847, Michael Faraday was working with aqueous solutions of gold salts and discovered that reduction of these salts not always produce a bulk metallic gold in solid state, but red solutions form instead.
 He recognized that these solutions still contain the metal, but in a new special form which we now call "colloid".
 Term "colloid" is used for mixtures with the "solute" particle size ranging from 1 nanometer to 1 micrometer.
 This means that particles at the lower size end can be as small as some large molecules, but particles at the higher size end can exceed the wavelength of visible light.